ieo-iit-bioinfo/cbioportal/docs/Authenticating-and-Authorizing-Users-via-keycloak.md

 1. Log in to your Keycloak Identity Provider, e.g. <http://localhost:8080/auth>, as an admin user.
 2. Hover over the top-left–corner drop down menu (titled ‘**Master**’) to create a new realm.
 ![](images/previews/add-realm.png)
 Please note if you are logged in the master realm, this drop-down menu lists all the realms created.
 The last entry of this drop-down menu is always **Add Realm**.
 Click this to add a realm.
-Then type '_demo_' in the name field and click the **Create** button.
+Then type '_cbio_' in the name field and click the **Create** button.
 3. To create a SAML client, go to the **Clients** item in the left menu.
 On this page, click the **Create** button on the right.
 This will bring you to the **Add Client** page.
     * Enter a **Client ID** for the client, e.g. '_cbioportal_', this will be the expected `issuer` value in SAML requests sent by the application.
     * Select _saml_ in the **Client Protocol** drop down box.